 1) Find out what your pension provider will offer you

 Six months before you’re due to retire your pension provider will send you a ‘wake up pack’ telling you how much income you will get if you buy your annuity from them.
 You’ll usually be able to get a better deal elsewhere.
 However, if you bought your pension during the 1970s or 1980s, you may have a ‘GAR’ or guaranteed annuity rate that you’ll be unlikely to match on the open market.
-The catch is you may have to retire on a specified date and may not be able to guarantee payments.
+The catch is you may have to retire on a specified date and may not be able to arrange additional benefits like guaranteed payments after you die.
 If you don’t have a GAR, you at least have a starting point for your own research.

 2) Shop around

 The difference between the best and worst payouts is around 12%, according to Moneyfacts, so it’s essential you exercise your ‘open market option’ – this is your right to ditch your provider and shop around.
 Over a 20-year retirement on a £21,000 annuity, Hargreaves Lansdown reckons failure to shop around could see you miss out on £7,162 in income.